looker-open-source/extension-template-kitchensink/README.md

    }
    ```

-Note that the additional javascript files generated during the production build process do not have to be mentioned in the manifest.
+Note that the additional JavaScript files generated during the production build process do not have to be mentioned in the manifest.
 These files will be loaded dynamically by the extension as and when they are needed.
 Note that to utilize code splitting, the Looker server must be at version 7.21 or above.

 ## Notes